Military ranks of Mali

-The Military ranks of Mali are the military insignia used by the Malian Armed Forces.
+The Military ranks of Mali (French: Grades militaires du Mali) are the military insignia used by the Malian Armed Forces.
 Mali is a landlocked country, and does therefore not possess a navy.
 Being a former colony of France, Mali shares a rank structure similar to that of France.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

+Student officer ranks

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.